GiorgioMorales/giorgiomorales.github.io/_posts/2020-09-21-Minimum-Dominating-Set:-Approximation-Algorithm.md

 ---
 published: false
 ---
-## A New Post

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.The Minimum Dominating Set problem is: Given a graph, find the smallest subset of the vertices such that each remaining vertex has a neighbor in the selected subset.
+The Minimum Dominating Set problem is: Given a graph, find the smallest subset of the vertices such that each remaining vertex has a neighbor in the selected subset.
 Find an approximation algorithm for the Minimum Dominating Set problem.

 ## Solution: